 Generally, grade A loans offer returns of around 6%, and grade G loans offer returns of around 25%, with each letter grade offering a rate in between:

 A fully funded loan is withdrawn under an approved plan to complete the project, and the borrower then repays the loan.
 Eventually, we list, sell and close the property.
-Following closing, Groundfloor receives the borrower’s repayments plus interest earned, which are deposited to each investor’s account.
+Following closing, Groundfloor receives the borrower’s repayments plus interest earned, which are deposited into each investor’s account.

 A Grade A loan with a three-month term can be obtained for as low as 5.4% in 23 states (for a monthly payment of $700 on a seven-year loan).
 A Ground Floor project is eligible for up to 90% funding, as well as 70% of the project’s after-flip value.